VIP-LES/EosLib/EosLib/format/README.md

 |-------|---------------|------|
 | Ack   | unsigned char | N/A  |

 `Ack` is an acknowledgement for the payload receiving our command, incrementing for each command sent.
+The payload should echo `Ack` back to the ground station if the command is received.